goldin2008/Note/mlops.md

 - Move your files (project folder) to AWS Ec2 using Secure Copy (scp)
 - Install the necessary packages and run app.py to start the app
 - Run app
 Once the packages are installed, cd to the flask_classification directory and run python app.py.
 This should start the app and make it run from Amazon EC2 instance.
+Below is an intermediate example of just loading the model in the Flask App.
+If you want to learn a little bit more about Flask, try this out.
+If you just want to get to the Docker and Kubernetes goodness, skip ahead.
 `OR`
-Wrapping the inference logic into a flask application.
-Using docker to containerize the flask application.
+Wrapping the inference logic into a `flask` application.
+Using `docker` to containerize the flask application.
 Hosting the docker container on an AWS ec2 instance and consuming the web-service.
 - Run the `Docker Image` on the `EC2` instance
 SSH to your EC2 instance on your machine update your instance packages